-The Cambridge dictionary of modern world history
+The Cambridge dictionary of modern world history.

 [online resource; UCSB IP addresses only]